Wasting Assets Attorney in Bergen County, NJ

 Contact a Mahwah NJ Wasting Assets Lawyer for Help with your Case

-If your spouse is wasting assets and you’re unsure about what to do next, contact The Elfant Rickett Law Firm to speak with a knowledgeable New Jersey family lawyer who can help.
+If your spouse is wasting assets and you’re unsure about what to do next, contact Elfant Rickett Law Firm LLC to speak with a knowledgeable New Jersey family lawyer who can help.
 We assist clients in Bergen County and throughout New Jersey with financial issues involved in divorce, as well as domestic violence restraining orders, and related family law matters.
 Call (201)-968-5700 now for the answers you need.

 Get In Touch